GordonLei/DoranForge/README.md

 TO DOS:

-# MAJOR PROBLEMS:
+# Working on

 - Inventory.jsx --> tooltip on hover item
+- Shop.jsx --> Make item MATH information show up

+# MAJOR PROBLEMS

 - If skills need target max health, add it to the skill description calculation (ex.
 60 + 4% max hp)
-- Shop.jsx --> Make item MATH information show up
+- Fix "mapped" component keys (problem lies in having purchased multiple of the same item. need to differentiate same items)

-# MINOR PROBLEMS:
+# MINOR PROBLEMS

 - Buying mana items should not increase the mana for Energy / Fury champions
   - Would be nice to have these champs have "energy / fury" shown up as text instead of "mana"